No-go theorem based on incomplete information of Wigner about his friend: The main protocol

-{\it The main protocol.---} Consider Alice and Bob sharing two particles at two different locations.
-Alice stores her particle in a laboratory, in which she has her friend Charlie.
+To illustrate the idea, we consider here a minimal protocol.
+Subtleties and further elaborations are to be discussed later in Sec.~\ref{sec:app4}.
+Consider Alice and Bob sharing two particles at two different locations.
+Alice stores her particle in a laboratory, in which she has Charlie playing the role of Wigner's friend.
 In each run of the protocol, Charlie performs a measurement with three outcomes $c \in \{0,1,2\}$ on the particle.
 Then Alice receives a signal $x \in \{0,1,2\}$.
 Given the signal $x$, she asks Charlie if his measurement outcome is $c=x$.
 If this is the case, Alice outputs $a=x$, else she makes a binary outcome measurement on the particle and use the outcome to decide the output among $\{0,1,2\} $ with the constraint that $a \neq x$.
 On the other hand, Bob receives a signal $y \in \{0,1\}$ in each run of the protocol, based on which he chooses one of two measurements to perform on his particle to get a binary outcome $b \in \{0,1\}$.
-Over many runs of the protocol, the collected data allow one to compute the statistics $p(a,b|x,y)$.
+Over many runs of the protocol, the collected data allows one to compute the statistics $p(a,b|x,y)$.
 In the following, we then derive explicit inequalities based on the assumption of the realisation of measurement event to the observer who partly gains the information about the outcomes (Alice in this case) combined with other natural assumptions.
 Still, the inequalities are violated in quantum mechanics, if its universal validity holds.